NinjaCheetah/libWiiPy/docs/source/titles/title-anatomy.md

 **Contents** are the files in a title that contain the actual data, whether that be the main executable or resources required by it.
 They're usually stored encrypted in a WAD file or on the Nintendo Update Servers, until they are decrypted during installation to a console.
 The Title Key stored in the Ticket is required to decrypt the contents of a title.
 Each content has a matching record with its index and Content ID, as well as the SHA-1 hash of its decrypted data.
 These records are stored in the TMD.

 In libWiiPy, contents are represented by a `ContentRegion()` object, which is part of the `content` module in the `title` subpackge, and is imported automatically.
 A content record is represented by its own `ContentRecord()` object, which is a private class designed to only be used by other modules.

+To effectively work with a whole title, you'll need to understand the basics of these three components and the libWiiPy classes that are used to represent them.

+Now, let's get into how you'd use them to extract a title from a WAD file.